Building A House Vs. Buying A House: Which Is Better For You?

 Pros Of Building A New Home

-Control: Everything is in your hands to come up with your dream home.
-You have complete control over the design and layout.
+- Control: Everything is in your hands to come up with your completely custom home.
+You have total control over the design and layout.
 There shouldn’t be any remodel costs because you’re starting from scratch building exactly what you want.

-Appliances: Since you’re building new, you may want to consider purchasing all new appliances to go with your new home.
-That way, you’ll get all of the big purchases out of the way at the same time.
+- Appliances: Since you’re building new, you may want to consider purchasing all new and energy-efficient appliances to go with your new home.
+That way, you’ll get all the big purchases out of the way at the same time.
 There shouldn’t be a need for any costs associated with fixing a washer or dryer unit for years to come if you buy everything brand new.
+Plus, you’ll have lower energy bills.

 Cons Of Building A New Home

-Time: If you’ve got time in your favor, building a new home can be great.
+- Time: If you’ve got time in your favor, building a new home can be great.
 If you don’t, however, building from scratch may not be for you.
-It can take anywhere from 4 – 6 months to build a home.
-Depending on where you live, the weather can also factor into the time it takes to complete the home.
-It’s also important to keep in mind other potential roadblocks that could delay the completion that are out of your hands.
+It takes an average of 7 months to build a home.
+Keep in mind, there are lots of factors out of your control that can impede the project, like weather or supply chain issues delaying your building materials.

-Limitations: Say you come up with the perfect design of your dream home.
-Once construction begins, you realize that what you’re asking for is way out of your price range.
-Building a new home can be expensive.
+- Limitations: The building process for a new home can be expensive.
 Make sure you’ve done the appropriate research to ensure you’re not getting in over your head.
 Making changes and purchasing upgrades from the builder can be expensive, so make sure you’re 100% happy with what you decide.

 Financing Options For Building Vs. Buying A Home

 Financing a home build is different from financing an already-built home.
-With an existing home, you have mortgage options like a conventional loan and an FHA loan.
-These are fairly standard and are offered by a large variety of lenders.
+With an existing home, you have home loan options like a conventional loan and an FHA loan.
+These are standard and are offered by a large variety of lenders.

 To finance a home build, you’ll have to seek out lenders that offer raw land loans, construction loans and mortgages.
 Construction loans and conventional mortgages can be combined into what are called construction-to-permanent loans, or one-time-close construction loans.